-There routes are mainly based on the ongoing studies 'Reimagining Washtenaw Avenue' and the 'Ann Arbor Connector Feasibility Study.'
+The routes are based on the ongoing studies 'Reimagining Washtenaw Avenue' and the 'Ann Arbor Connector Feasibility Study.'

 The new transit services would replace some of the existing urban bus network and other local services may be redesigned to ensure that all transit services are fully integrated.